donchuru/threejs-learning/README.md

 **Texture** objects generally represent images either loaded form image files, generated from a canvas or rendered from another source.

-**Light** objects represent different kinds of lights
+**Light** objects represent different kinds of lights Some of these include:
+- Ambient light: Light from the environment.
+Indirect result of other sources of light e.g. daylight in your room
+- Directional light: A light that gets emitted in a specific direction.
+This light will behave as though it is infinitely far away.
+The rays produced from it are all parallel. e.g. sunlight
+- Spotlight: emits light in the form of a cone

 ![alt text](image-1.png)